 - Used granulate should be treated as hazardous waste.
 Ensure that arrangements are in place to safely remove and dispose of used granulate (preferably before a new playing field is built).
 Consider negotiating a ‘take-back’ scheme with the manufacturers of the granulate.

-- Do not use SBR granules.
-Consider alternatives such as EPDM granulate.
+- Consider environmentally friendly alternatives to SBR granulate.
 In Sweden municipalities are trialling the use of granules made from cork and coconut fibre.
 For certain areas such as playgrounds, sand alone (without any added granulate) may suffice.
 Gothenburg city administration is investigating the potential of hybrid grass in which the artificial grass gives structure and reinforcement to the ordinary grass – however, care must be taken that the grass is never cut too short which could result in the artificial fibres being shredded.